 Adults spend the winter outside the field, in shrubby or woody borders, and move into fields in May and begin feeding and mating.
 Eggs are laid in soil near the plant.
-Larvae feed on root hairs and pupate underground.
-New adults emerge in late July or early August and feed throughout August.
-Spring crops are damaged by over-wintered adults, while fall crops are damaged by summer adults.
+Larvae will hatch in 11-13 days.
+Larvae feed on root hairs and pupate underground. .
+After about 2 weeks, the larvae will pupate, and emerge after another week as the next generation of adults in mid-June.
+This cycle repeats itself and a second summer generation emerges in late July to feed on fall brassica crops before moving outside of the field to forested areas for the winter.
 Feeding declines in September.

 Adults feed on leaves and stems, leaving small round holes.
 Heavy feeding can kill seedlings, and moderate damage can delay maturity, reduce yield, or make crops unmarketable.
 Crops with more waxy leaves (cabbage, broccoli,kale) are less attractive and feeding is more restricted to leaf margins, especially as crop matures.
 Crops with glossy leaves (bok choy, Nappa cabbage, mustard) are highly attractive, and the whole leaf is damaged.
 These crops are susceptible from planting until harvest.

 Monitoring & Thresholds: